PeterOlsen1/load-balancer/README.md

 * Test with multiple routes, `getRouteConfig` method

 Working on:
-* Add a request queue for each node (currently working)
+* What to do when container queue is full?
+  * Pop some off of the back
 * How to stop non container nodes
 * Fix balancer receiever methods
 * Replace hardcoded values with config